Canon 1200D vs G9X

-The Canon EOS 1200D (called Canon T5 in some regions) and the Canon PowerShot G9 X are two digital cameras that were announced, respectively, in February 2014 and October 2015.
+The Canon EOS 1200D (called Canon T5 in some regions) and the Canon PowerShot G9 X are two digital cameras that were officially introduced, respectively, in February 2014 and October 2015.
 The 1200D is a DSLR, while the G9X is a fixed lens compact.
-The cameras are based on an APS-C (1200D) and an one-inch sensor.
-The 1200D has a resolution of 17.9 megapixel, whereas the G9X provides 20 MP.
+The cameras are based on an APS-C (1200D) and an one-inch (G9X) sensor.
+The 1200D has a resolution of 17.9 megapixels, whereas the G9X provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X is considerably smaller (56 percent) than the Canon 1200D.
 In this context, it is worth noting that neither the 1200D nor the G9X are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X has a lens built in, whereas the 1200D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1200D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1200D gets 500 shots out of its LP-E10 battery, while the G9X can take 220 images on a single charge of its NB-13L power pack.
 The power pack in the G9X can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.